- Written by Dr.Mehmet Demircioglu

 Sometimes, yes.
 If a young patient has fast progressive hair loss, a very low hairline request, and uncertain donor stability, waiting can be the more responsible decision.
 Do not read this as surgery is impossible forever.
 It means we need to understand the pattern before spending donor grafts.

-Long term care starts with the understanding that the transplant is part of a hair restoration plan, not the end of hair loss biology.
+Long-term maintenance starts with the understanding that the transplant is part of a hair restoration plan, not the end of hair loss biology.
 You need to protect the scalp, follow the early washing instructions, avoid trauma in the first days, and then monitor the native hair over the following months and years.

 Patients who are unsure about this topic can read my articles about finasteride before or after hair transplant, oral minoxidil before or after hair transplant, and whether it is better to try medication before a hair transplant.
 The right answer depends on the person, not on a universal rule.